datastax/python-driver/docs/installation.rst

 On OS X, homebrew installations of Python should provide the necessary headers.

+See :ref:`windows_build` for notes on configuring the build environment on Windows.

 libev support
 ^^^^^^^^^^^^^
 The driver currently uses Python's ``asyncore`` module for its default